 Pool Heater Water Flow Issues

-Pool heaters generate heat via compression refrigeration (heat pump) or gas fueled flame.
+Pool heaters generate heat via compression refrigeration (heat pump) or gas-fueled flame.
 This heat gets passed off into the water through the heat exchanger inside the pool heater.
-Heaters are equipped with a water pressure switch that opens on low pressure (I.e. pump off or flow restriction).
-However, just because the water has “pressure” doesn't necessarily mean there is adequate flow to remove heat from the exchanger.
+Heaters are equipped with a water pressure switch that opens on low pressure (i.e., pump off or flow restriction).
+However, just because the water has “pressure,” that doesn't necessarily mean there is an adequate flow to remove heat from the exchanger.

-Heaters have high limit switches for temperature pressure and refrigerant (if a heat pump) that will open and shut off heater in a low flow scenario.
+Heaters have high limit switches for temperature, pressure, and refrigerant (if a heat pump) that will open and shut off the heater in a low-flow scenario.

-In a heat pump when flow is low the system will run high head pressure.
-In a gas heater the exchanger can begin to cavitate and make a loud banging noise.
+In a heat pump, when the flow is low, the system will run high head pressure.
+In a gas heater, the exchanger can begin to cavitate and make a loud banging noise.

 The pool pump circuit

 The pump pulls in from the pool/spa drains and skimmers.
-Drains are on the bottom of pool, skimmers are at the surface.
-Multiple valves are used right before pump to isolate different sections of the intake if needed.
-Pool, spa or skimmer can each be individually shut off from the pumps intake.
+Drains are on the bottom of the pool; skimmers are at the surface.
+Multiple valves are used right before the pump to isolate different sections of the intake if needed.
+The pool, spa, or skimmer can each be individually shut off from the pump's intake.

-Water enters the pump at the clear sight glass where a large screen trap is positioned to catch any chucks entering the pump.
-This screen trap can be easily cleaned by turning off pump and removing the clear sight lid.
+Water enters the pump at the clear sight glass, where a large screen trap is positioned to catch any chucks entering the pump.
+This screen trap can be easily cleaned by turning off the pump and removing the clear sight lid.

-Water exits pump into the pools filter.
+Water exits the pump into the pool's filter.
 This is a large cartridge that has a filter inside.
-If clogged, Filter can be removed by turning off pump, unscrew lid and lift out the filter.
-When needed you can leave filter out and replace lid temporarily for testing purposes
+If clogged, the filter can be removed by turning off the pump, unscrewing the lid, and lifting out the filter.
+When needed, you can leave the filter out and replace the lid temporarily for testing purposes.

-After filter, water goes into the pool heater or solar heat.
-Usually here, there is a water bypass valve right at heaters intake, this would allow water flow to go around heater (if not in use) instead of through it.
+After the filter, water goes into the pool heater or solar heat.
+Usually, there is a water bypass valve right at the heater's intake that would allow water flow to go around the heater (if not in use) instead of through it.

-Water then flows through a back flow safety before entering the high chemical chlorinator.
-This back flow safety's is most commonly a one way spring loaded valve that closes when water flow stops.
-This protects heater from concentrated chemical flowing back into exchanger when pump is off.
+Water then flows through a backflow safety before entering the high chemical chlorinator.
+This backflow safety is most commonly a one-way spring-loaded valve that closes when water flow stops.
+This protects the heater from concentrated chemicals flowing back into the exchanger when the pump is off.

-Next in line are multiple vales directing water flow to the pool/spa jets and or waterfall/fountain fixture.
+Next in line are multiple vales directing water flow to the pool/spa jets or waterfall/fountain fixture.

-When in spa mode valve at intake closest of section that pulls water out of pool drains and skimmers, only allowing water to be pulled from the spa drain.
+When in spa mode, the valve at intake closes off the section that pulls water out of pool drains and skimmers, only allowing water to be pulled from the spa drain.

-And the second auto actuator closest off jet supply to pool only feeding the spa jets.
-This is how the sap can be isolated and heated separately from the pool.
+And the second auto-actuator closes off the jet supply to the pool, only feeding the spa jets.
+That is how the spa can be isolated and heated separately from the pool.

 Common water flow issues and fixes

-A dirty pool filter wins for most popular water flow issue on a heater service call.
+A dirty pool filter wins for the most popular water flow issue on a heater service call.

-This can be diagnosed by removing the filter and running pump again without filter in.
+This issue can be diagnosed by removing the filter and running the pump again without a filter in.

-Bypass valve is shown as closed in picture below.
+The bypass valve is shown as closed in the picture below.

 Air in the water circuit is another common flow issue.

-If the pool lever is low the pump will began pulling air in through the skimmer.
+If the pool level is low, the pump will begin pulling air in through the skimmer.
 You will notice low water flow and lots of bubbles from the jets.

-Turn valve from skimmers off.
-This will pull water just from drains at bottom of pool/spa.
-In picture below the valve circled can be turned to block water intake from skimmers.
+Turn the valve from skimmers off.
+That will pull water just from drains at the bottom of the pool/spa.
+In the picture above, the valve circled can be turned to block water intake from skimmers.

-Fix: Let owners know pool needs to be filled before skimmers are opened again.
+Fix: let owners know that their pool needs to be filled before the skimmers are opened again.